ifpen/chalk-it/documentation/docs/wdg/selection/plot-selection.md

 With Plotly JavaScript generic graph, the Chalk'it platform gives you access to selected events which contain all fields necessary in order to use selected element in the dataflow (transfer selection to another graph, filter data according to selection,  ...)

->For those familiar with Plotly select events, "appendix I" will explain how XDash selection events are created.
+>For those familiar with Plotly select events, "appendix I" will explain how xDash selection events are created.

 ## main data and global index